Kaitlyn Dever Slays In Black Velvet In New Instagram Photos

-Booksmart actress Kaitlyn Dever took to Instagram on Monday to post a series of new photos in an all black ensemble.
+Booksmart actress Kaitlyn Dever took to Instagram on Monday to post a series of new photos where she posed in an all-black ensemble.

-In the photos, Dever is sitting on a block stool in front of a yellow stage curtain and keeps a “cool” demeanor as she poses.

-The actress is wearing a black velvet pant suit with white stars.
-The sleeves are pulled up lying just below her elbows and the jacket has a low-v-neck cut.
-To accompany the suit, she is wearing two rings—one on each hand—and a pair of bold black and white earrings.
-The star’s chick look is the creation of celebrity stylist Karla Welch.
+In the snaps, Dever sat on a block stool in front of a yellow stage curtain, keeping a “cool” demeanor while posing.
+The actress wore a black velvet pantsuit with white stars.
+The sleeves were pulled up just below her elbows, while the jacket had a low V-neck cut.
+To accompany the suit, she sported two rings — one on each hand — and a pair of bold black and white earrings.
+The star’s chic look was the creation of celebrity stylist Karla Welch.

-In the pictures, the Last Man Standing star’s auburn hair is lightly curled by hairstylist Carlos Ferraz.
-In the first photo, Dever is brushing her hair off of her shoulders.
-In the second she is holding both of her hands up as they reflect on the curtain and her hair falls down in front.
+In the pictures, the Last Man Standing star wore her hair lightly curled.
+The first snap featured her brushing her hair off her shoulders.
+In the second, she held both her hands up as they reflected on the curtain, her locks falling down in front.
+Her hair was done by stylist Carlos Ferraz.

-Her makeup was done by Emma White Turle.
-She is wearing black winged eyeliner, complimenting her dark brown eyes, and a subtle pink lip—and there is a hint of rouge on her cheeks.
+Dever’s makeup was done by Emma White Turle.
+She seemingly rocked black winged eyeliner to complement her dark brown eyes, as well as and a subtle pink lip and what looked like a hint of rouge on her cheeks.

-The photos were taken by photographer Zoe McConnell.
-Dever tagged McConnell in her caption.
+The pictures were taken by photographer Zoe McConnell, who she tagged in the caption.

-The 23-year-old has already received a number of praising comments on her photos.
+The 23-year-old got a number of positive comments on her photos since they were posted.

 “Wowwwww,” commented one Instagram user.